-▶▶▶▶▶AWESOME Flying RC UFO LED Quadcopter to freak out your friends and town! :D
+▶▶▶▶▶CHECK OUT this AWESOME Flying RC UFO Quadcopter to prank your friends and town! :D

 Latest video: http://www.youtube.com/watch?v=YwVRva...